disrupts/disrupts.github.io/source/about/index.markdown

 footer: true
 ---

 *UPDATE 2014: I've just migrated from Wordpress and decided not to add an external comment system to avoid trackers!
-I'm still deciding if the site should run open source anonysing analytics.
+I'm still deciding if the site should run open source anonymous analytics.
 I also want to thank [Heinrich Faust](http://hfaust.me/) and [Ruben Schade](http://rubenerd.com/) for their blogs that give me the extra motivation I need to keep writing.*

 I’m not expecting any one to read all of this <del>(or should i say, this crap)</del> but i can but be thankful if anyone does.